|

 goods.

-To obtain household goods operating authority from New York State,
+To obtain household goods operating authority from New York State to operate point to point within New York,

 you or a key employee need 2 years of experience with a licensed